BerkeleyHCI/PolymorphicBlocks/CONTRIBUTING.md

 Borderline case?
 Feel free to open an issue or PR for discussion.

-We may require that parts be proven functional in a built PCB before merging.
+We prefer parts that have been tested functional in a real PCB.
+Consider opening a PR after you've brought up your device.

 There will be many useful parts that are not a good fit for inclusion here.
 Consider creating a separate repository and publishing it on pip with a dependency on this project.